LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

     \caption{Atom's settings open in a new tab.
 You can search through its keybindings here.}
 \end{figure}

-If you open up Atom's settings (using a the menu or command palette), you'll find quite a few bells and whistles that you can customize.
+If you open up Atom's settings (using the menu or command palette), you'll find quite a few bells and whistles that you can customize.
 As you explore these options, take note that you can search for keybindings here.
 Atom has a helpful search tool that makes it easy to quickly find the keybinding for a particular command.